indspenceable/leaderboard/README.md

 ## Todo

+* Game Aliases.
+BSG and Battlestar Galactica should point to the samething.
+* Offer autocorrect for game names.
 * Add image functionality for games.
 Every time a game is displayed, it should show the image for that game.
 * Filtering on a players games
 * Pagination on everything.